Chrysler minivans (RT): 2011 revision

 All three of the former engine choices were replaced by the new Pentastar 3.6-liter V6 with six-speed automatic transmission, now the sole powertrain choice for all models.
 Interior trim was restyled on both vans, in addition to major exterior revisions highlighted by the new "double-crosshair" grille on the Grand Caravan and a new chrome grille for the Town & Country.

 Chrysler Voyagers sold in continental Europe was rebranded as the Lancia Voyager.
-The Chrysler-branded variant continued to be sold in the United Kingdom, Ireland, Russia, Australia, New Zealand, the Middle East, South Korea, Singapore, and China, as Lancia does not have sales operations in those markets.
+The Chrysler-branded Grand Voyager continued to be sold in the United Kingdom, Ireland, Russia, Australia, New Zealand, the Middle East, South Africa, South Korea, Singapore, and China, as Lancia does not have sales operations in those markets.

 The Ram Cargo Tradesman, or Ram C/V Tradesman, debuted for the 2012 model year, replacing the Dodge Grand Caravan C/V. It is based on the Dodge Grand Caravan, but with solid metal instead of rear windows and a flat load space with 144.4 cuft of interior storage, and a 1800 lb. cargo payload plus a towing capability of up to 3600 lb.
 The Ram C/V is offered with a 3.6-liter Pentastar V-6 engine and 6-speed automatic transmission.
 The C/V Tradesman was discontinued after the 2015 model year in favor of the ProMaster City.